syncfusion-content/ej2-angular-docs/ej2-angular/grid/columns/frozen-column.md

 # Column Pinning (Frozen) in Angular Grid Component

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid component enables pinning (freezing) columns to lock them in place on the left, right, or a fixed position, ensuring they remain visible during horizontal scrolling.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid component enables pinning (freezing) columns to lock them in place on the left, right, or a fixed position, ensuring they remain visible during horizontal scrolling.
 This feature ensures that essential data, such as identifiers or action buttons, remains accessible while navigating large datasets.

 > Frozen columns require careful configuration to avoid rendering issues.
 Ensure they are within the grid’s viewport and test rendering across different screen sizes for responsiveness.